gallowayevan/nursingfront/content/briefs/regions_brief.md

 Piedmont/Triangle Medicaid regions are projected to face the largest shortages of LPNs.

 {{< figurecustom src="/images/regions_brief/image4.png" title="Figure 4.
-LPN Shortage/Surplus per 10K Population, All Settings, by Metropolitan and Non-Metropolitan Areas"  source="Source: NC Nursecast. https://ncnursecast.unc.edu/" >}}
+LPN Shortage/Surplus per 10K Population, All Settings, by Metropolitan and Non-Metropolitan Areas"  source="Source: NC Nursecast. https://ncnursecast.unc.edu/" alt="A map of North Carolina broken into metropolitan and nonmetropolitan regions and a row chart where the colors in both indicate the relative shortage and surplus.">}}

 {{< figurecustom src="/images/regions_brief/image5.png" title="Figure 5.
-LPN Shortage/Surplus per 10K Population, All Settings, by Medicaid Region" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" >}}
+LPN Shortage/Surplus per 10K Population, All Settings, by Medicaid Region" source="Source: NC Nursecast. https://ncnursecast.unc.edu/" alt="A map of North Carolina broken into medicaid regions and a row chart where the colors in both indicate the relative shortage and surplus.">}}

 ## LPN workforce projections by setting and region